data61/clkhash/docs/devops.rst

   - package ``clkhash``,
   - run `pytest` (including all the CLI tests and the test requiring a deployed entity service at `https://testing.es.data61.xyz`),
   - run `mypy` for type checking only a chosen version of Python (currently 3.7)
-  - run `pytest` to test the notebooks available in the documentation (only on platforms other than Windows)
+  - run `pytest` to test the notebooks available in the documentation (on Windows, will not install `anonlink` and will run all the tutorials in the file `docs/list__tutorials_without_anonlink.txt`, on other platform, will install `anonlink` and run all the tutorials.)
   - publish the test results,
   - publish the code coverage (on Azure and codecov),
   - publish the artifacts from the build using ``Python 3.7`` with a ``x86`` architecture (i.e. a whl, a tar.gz and an exe).